 - They often have coupons and promo codes.
 As a former extreme couponer, I really appreciate the extra savings!
 Currently, they are running a promotion for

 - $12 free groceries for your first order with minimum spend of $100.

 - $15 off groceries using your Maybank Cards (for new honestbee customers only) with minimum spend of $80.

 - Reordering is a cinch.
 You can review all your past orders, and can reorder with just one click.
 This is very helpful for people who need regular deliveries of supplies, such as diapers and baby food.

 Honestbee helps save you time and money, while also providing jobs to the community, especially to those who are underemployed or those in need of flexible work arrangements.
-For me, they also are an energy saver as I often order heavy and bulky items (since I do not have a car), such as milk, rice, and paper products.
-The only downside to using their service (that I can think of) is that you won’t get any loyalty rewards from membership cards (e.g., linkpoints, tapformore points, NTUC rebates).
+For me, they also are an energy saver.
+They help to deliver the heavy and bulky items, such as milk, rice, and paper products.
+There’s only one downside for using their service that I could think of.
+That is, you won’t get any loyalty rewards from membership cards (e.g., linkpoints, tapformore points, NTUC rebates).
 You will, however, get the Watson’s member discounts (even if you’re not a Watson’s member).

 If you use this referral link, you will get $10.00 off your first purchase.
 You will also be indirectly helping to support the cost of maintaining the Frugal in Singapore website!